nabhanyuzqi1/tuntas-kilat/replit.md

   - Firebase testing interface for comprehensive platform validation (/firebase-testing)
   - Data migration scripts for transitioning from PostgreSQL to Firebase
   - Production-ready Firebase architecture with scalable design patterns
+- July 02, 2025.
+Complete feature implementation review and enhancement
+  - Customer profile management with address and order history system (/profile)
+  - Comprehensive rating and feedback system with multi-criteria evaluation
+  - CRM and communication dashboard for customer segmentation and campaigns (/admin/crm)
+  - Gamification system for workers with achievements, leaderboards, and rewards (/worker/achievements)
+  - Complete review of all application phases ensuring total implementation
+  - All core features from specification fully implemented and integrated

 ## User Preferences